lupyuen/lupyuen.github.io/src/de3.md

 _Where will the new drivers live inside the NuttX Kernel?_

-The drivers for Display Backlight, LCD Panel and PMIC will go into the new __PinePhone Board LCD Driver__.
+The drivers for Display Backlight, LCD Panel and PMIC will go into the new __PinePhone LCD Driver__.

 Which will follow the design of the [__STM32F7 LCD Driver__](https://github.com/apache/nuttx/blob/master/boards/arm/stm32f7/stm32f746g-disco/src/stm32_lcd.c) in NuttX...